-There had been a spate of horror stories in the press that pushed us to a new level of anger and grief at a system that not only does not protect women from Gender-Based Violence when they most need it but a system that actually, in a way has created it.
-What set Cape town off on this rampage was that a beautiful young gifted and intelligent woman film student had been raped and murdered in a place, which should be a safe community place of integrity – the Post Office.
+Factors that led to this protest action included a spate of horror stories in the press, which had pushed us, the citizens, to a new level of anger and grief at a system that not only does not protect women from Gender-Based Violence when they most need it but a system that actually, in a way has created it.
+A beautiful young gifted and intelligent woman film student had been raped and murdered in a place, which should be a safe community place of integrity – the Post Office.
 What’s more, her murder was one of three horrific murders reported in the press in one week.

 This was the final straw in a breaking down of society to a point where one naturally concluded as a woman that there was no safe place left for a girl to go alone.
 So there was a very strong need to protest.
+We as the woman had to take a stand on mass.
 We had to save our daughters and our society.

 As I stepped into the crowd on the second day of protests, I felt tears well up in my eyes.
 There was so much emotional pain.
 So much sadness and betrayal and deep anger at how the patriarchal system had treated the mothers, the sisters, the wives and the daughters of our society, and how much loss and trauma there had been on a personal level for everyone there.